Meet

 Julie Gorham

 I met Thomas and Gabrielle while visiting another UCC Church in Portland, looking for a new church home.
-They loved a story I shared at the church, and they reached out to me.
-Thomas in particular made some observations that led to a discussion about healing.
-I participated in a healing exercise, and noticed immediate improvement.
-My first experience was in 2000, and I have been a member since that time.
+They loved a story I shared with the church and reached out to me directly after the service.
+Thomas made some observations that led to a discussion about healing.
+I participated in a healing exercise called Body Electronics, and noticed immediate and remarkable improvement.
+My first experience of B.E. was in 1999, and I continue to participate in healing practices.

 2. What does CtH mean to you?